The Future of Pinot Noir Wines: Emerging Regions

 Sonoma Coast Pinot Noir the proximity to the cool Pacific Ocean, winemakers produce notes of red fruit, nectarine, and low tannins from their thin skins.

-Migration Patterns of a beloved Varietal
+Migration Patterns of a Beloved Varietal

 The origin of Pinot Noir is in France Burgundy, Champagne, Sancerre and Alsace.
 Winemakers have migrated to other countries like Italy, Germany, Austria, New Zealand, Australia, Switzerland, in South Africa.
 In the United States, this grape is grown in cool climate areas of California, Oregon, and Washington.
 So, as you might also guess, the style and aromas vary wildly, but we hope to encourage you to try these glorious wines and start